shoebmogal/LeadershipNotes/Communicating-News-And-Decisions.md

 # Communicating News And Decisions

-Communicating new information, decisions, or any news within your organization requires a strategic approach.
+Communicating new information, important decisions, or any important news within your organization requires more thought than just writing an email or setting up an email.
 People interpret the same message differently, and casual communication without preparation can lead to increased workload as you spend more time clarifying and calming individuals down.
 Here's a structured guide on how to effectively communicate:

 1. **Avoid Group Communication Initially:**
-   Never initiate communication to the entire group in the first attempt.
+   Never initiate communication with the entire group on the first attempt.
 Group communication at the outset can create a sense of opposition, positioning you against them.
 Even positive news may be perceived critically based on individual feedback.

 2. **Start with 1o1 Conversations:**
    Initiate one-on-one discussions with trusted reports who can provide honest feedback.
 Engage with those who may be passionately against the information to gather diverse perspectives.